 The conversion rate of the DDC114 is set by a combination of the integration time (determined by the user) and the speed of the A/D conversion process.
 The A/D conversion time is primarily a function of the system clock (CLK) speed.
-One A/D conversion cycle encompasses the conversion of two signals (one from each input of the DDC114) and the reset time for each of the integrators involved in the two conversions.
+One A/D conversion cycle encompasses the conversion of two signals (one side of each dual integrator feeding the modulator) and the reset time for each of the integrators involved in the two conversions.
 In most situations, the A/D conversion time is shorter than the integration time.
-If this condition exists, the DDC114 will operate in the continuous mode, When the DDC114 is in the continuous mode, the sensor output is continuously integrated by one of the two sides of each input.
+If this condition exists, the DDC114 will operate in continuous mode.
+When the DDC114 is in continuous mode, the sensor output is continuously integrated by one of the two sides of each input.